tagazok/my-workshops/static-web-apps/tutorial.md

 }
 ```

+Here, we simply tell our Static Web App to redirect every 401 response to the login.html page.

 <div class="box assignment">
 Create a custom-404.html page in your www folder and add a rule to redirect users to this page when they enter a url which does not exist.
 </div>

+Now, try to go to a non-existing page on your website like `/hello.html`.
+You should be redirected to the `404.html` page you just created.

 <div class="tip">
 This is also very useful if you are doing a SPA (Single Page Application) where the routing is managed on the client side.
 You may then need to redirect all your urls to `index.html`.
 Check the `navigationFallback` property in the documentation <a href="https://docs.microsoft.com/en-us/azure/static-web-apps/configuration" target="_blank">here</a>
 </div>

+Congratulations, your website and your APIs are now secured and you have a seamless workflow for your users.

 --sep--
 ---